Sarasadeghii/Sharif-Wav2vec2/README.md

 ## Thanks to
 ***

-Thanks to @sadrasabouri for his collaboration:handshake::handshake:
+Thanks to [Sadra Sabouri](https://github.com/sadrasabouri) for his collaboration:handshake::handshake:

-Also, I would like to thank @m3hrdadfi for using part of normalized data and dictionary :handshake:
+Also, I would like to thank [Mehrdad Farahani](https://github.com/m3hrdadfi) for using part of normalized data and dictionary :handshake:
 ***

 :star:**Give us a star if you found this repo useful.**